cs50nestm/cs50labs/syntax/README.md

 printf("hello,  world\n");
 ```

-Here we are using a function, `printf` which takes an argument `"hello, world\n"`.
-The argument, or parameter, is wrapped in symmetrical parentheses, `(` and `)`.
+The `printf` function in C, is the equivalent to the `say` block in Scratch.
+Note that our `printf` function takes an argument, or parameter, which is wrapped in symmetrical parentheses, `(` and `)`.

-You'll may also notice the double quotes `"`, which are also also symmetrical, and which surround words, or sequences of characters.
+You may also notice the double quotes `"`, which are also also symmetrical, and which surround words, or sequences of characters.
 We'll start calling these sequences of characters `strings`.

 And finally, the entire line ends with a semicolon, `;`, which new programmers like us need to remember to include, but which will come more naturally with practice!

 {% next %}